July 2005 Archives

 Further clouding the result, the researchers tested the walkers for only 5 minutes.
 They then extrapolated this result to a 45 minutes walk, which was in turn extended to an hour or hour and a half in the media reports.
 It is quite possible that over longer periods of time the energetics of walking would change.
 Five minutes of walking is vastly different (especially for an obese person) than 1.5 hours.
 Shouldn't more work be done at different time periods before publicizing health recommendations?

 Finally, is osteoporosis the greatest health risk?
 What about all the studies that concluded that "brisk exercise" (not slow exercise) lessens health risks such as diabetes, cardiovascular disease, weight loss, cancer risk, and even osteoporosis?
-The conclusions in the press release are baffling for several reasons.
 We are all concerned about public health and as citizens we deserve to hear more robust science based recommendations that will actually inform us, rather than just sell stories about obesity.

 Snow Lotus Many species of the plant genus Saussurea are valued by herbalists for their medicinal uses.
-Although the plants have been being used medicinally for hundreds of years, research has recently confirmed that their use for medicinal purposes was not whimsical.
+Although the plants have been being used in traditional Chinese medicine for hundreds of years, research has recently confirmed that their use for medicinal uses were not whimsical.
 Saussurea lappa for instance, has anti-inflamatory properties and anti-viral potential, while Saussurea eopygmaea and Saussurea medusa have anti-tumor activity.
 Saussurea medusa and Saussurea laniceps, both commonly known as "Snow Lotus", are harvested at altitudes of 3-4,000 meters by herbal doctors and others seeking the flowers.
 The flowers are used as therapies for blood disorders, high blood pressure, fertility and menstruation problems.
 Generally the flowers are thought to be most effective when they are harvested right before they go to seed, which prevents the seeds of these select flowers from being dispersed.

 Researchers have known for years that the habits of harvesters could impact the evolution of species.
 The phenomena was previously been seen in fish populations that are heavily fished, activity that causes genetic adaptations in response to harvest.
 The greatest adaptation is a decrease in the average size and very slow recovery of population numbers, though sometimes the headline news belies this reality.

 We commonly hear about endangered species as a result of the loss of habitat due to human population development and encroachment, or environmental warming trends.
-The affect of selective harvesting of the prime species specimens, and the potential direct impact on species evolution are also important to consider.
+The authors say that the impact of selective harvesting of the prime species specimens, and the potential direct impact on species evolution are also important to consider.

 At 1:52 AM EDT on July 4th, a copper probe going 23,000 miles per hour crashed into the comet Tempel 1, located 83 million miles from earth.
 The probe was launched from Deep Impact, and the $333 million dollar mission considered a success.
 NASA scientists were jubilant.
 The goal was to learn what comets are made of, so information will be forthcoming over the next few days, weeks, months.
 The spacecraft launched on January 12, 2005.
 Details about the mission can be found at National Aeronautics and Space Administration (NASA's) mission page.
 Photos are here.